APPELLEE’S STATEMENT OF THE ISSUES

 As acknowledged by the Appellant’s corporate representative, “other than fingerprints,” an SSN is the “most unique identifier” of a person.
 DE:201, 269.
 Thus, when Appellant incorrectly placed a portion of Richard Williams’s SSN in the portion of the background report for Rent-A-Center containing Ricky Williams’s records for a charge for the sale of cocaine, it made it impossible for Williams to convince his prospective employer’s representatives that he was not Ricky Williams.
 The insertion of the SSN made it falsely appear that Williams had been matched with these records based on SSN.
 Yet, the Appellant acknowledged at trial that it has no procedure to prevent this from occurring.

 E. The District Court Did Not “Manipulate” Appellant’s Error Rate

-Appellant claims that “[t]he District Court manipulated statistics in attempting to distinguish Smith” when it stated that the error rate in this case is “approximately double that in Smith.” n.11. of its Brief, citing DE:217, 23-24 n.
-14. To the contrary, the District Court properly noted that the error rate in Smith was “.2% for all errors in criminal-background reports (that is, not just “not-me” or “not-mine” errors).
+Appellant claims that “[t]he District Court manipulated statistics in attempting to distinguish Smith” when it stated that the error rate, in this case, is “approximately double that in Smith.” n.11. of its Brief, citing DE:217, 23-24 n.
+14. On the contrary, the District Court properly noted that the error rate in Smith was “.2% for all errors in criminal-background reports (that is, not just “not me” or “not-mine” errors).
 Id., citing Smith v.
 LexisNexis supra.
-Appellant’s error rate for “not-me” errors alone is .38% – which is nearly double the rate in Smith.
+The Appellant’s error rate for “not-me” errors alone is .38% – which is nearly double the rate in Smith.
 Thus, there is no “manipulation”.
 Appellant also fails to point out that the District Court noted that Appellant’s Florida’s error rate is .51%, which is more than 2.5 times that in Smith.
 DE:217, 23-24 n.
 14.